jhfhngj/The-Pur-Project-C/README.md

 Finally done.

-For Windows, instead of `bin` you `copy` the file to a PATH folder / pur
+For Windows, instead of `bin` you `copy` the file to a PATH folder / pur.py

 Or just use the Python executable installer